 At this point, you can start to suss out whether it feels like a “green light” day, in which you can feel free to push your limits, a “yellow light” day, on which you should keep your effort level in a more moderate range, or a “red light” day, when you should back off considerably.

-You can also give yourself a biofeedback test, if you wish (see next page for some options), but remember that the best way to self-assess involves a combination of both the subjective and objective information that you gather before and during your workout.
+You can also give yourself a biofeedback test, if you wish (see below for some options), but remember that the best way to self-assess involves a combination of both the subjective and objective information that you gather before and during your workout.

 “Let’s say you have a really tough sprint or strength workout planned out for the day,” says Rosga.
 “But while you’re warming up, your legs feel heavy and your breathing is labored.
 If your heart rate is also unusually elevated, then you probably shouldn’t go all out that day.”